Skip to content

 Supplier_Diversity_Logo

-For the full P.O.W.E.R.
-Together Business Opportunities presentation, visit here.
+To view the full P.O.W.E.R.
+Together Business Opportunities presentation, please visit here.

-For a list of upcoming business opportunities, download RIC's Business Opportunities - FY22 brochure.
+For a list of upcoming business opportunities, download RIC's Business Opportunities - FY23-FY25 brochure.

 DISADVANTAGED BUSINESS ENTERPRISE PROGRAM